Shopify onsite payments app

 - Number –

 - Select Pay.
-After completing the 3DS authentication simulator, you'll be redirected to the order confirmation page.
-If you entered a genuine email address in the billing details, you'll also receive an order confirmation email.
+After completing the 3DS authentication simulator, you're redirected to the order confirmation page.
+If you entered a real email address in the billing details, you also receive an order confirmation email.

 - In the Shopify store admin, browse to Orders to confirm that the order has gone through.

-- Sign in to your Checkout.com Test Dashboard.
+- Sign in to your Checkout.com sandbox Dashboard.

-- Browse to Payments > Processing > All Payments.
-The order payment will be displayed with a status indication, such as Captured.
+- Go to Payments > Processing > All Payments.
+The order payment is displayed along with the status.
+For example, Captured.

 Information